Pathagoras Help System

-But some documents and clauses don’t fall into a particular category.
+But some documents and clauses don’t fall into a specific category.
 They are too general in nature.

 Standard cover letters, non-subject specific correspondence, etc. cannot be readily categorized by topic (other than "General.")